YunoHost-Apps/cryptpad_ynh/doc/DESCRIPTION.md

 - All data on CryptPad is encrypted in the browser.
 This means no readable data leaves the user's device.
 - Built to enable collaboration with features such as team drives, calendar, and sharing.
 It synchronizes changes to documents in real time.
 - It's 100% free software.
 Anyone can host the platform in a personal or professional capacity.
+- Available in 20 different languages thanks to our [translation contributors](https://weblate.cryptpad.org).